hienvuvg/Reading_MPU9250_MATLAB/README.md

-# Reading_MPU9250_MATLAB
-Fixing wrong orientation of HelperOrientationViewer for Sensor Fusion and Tracking Toolbox on MATLAB.
+#Fixing wrong orientation of HelperOrientationViewer for Sensor Fusion and Tracking Toolbox on MATLAB.

 This is the corrected function, please download and put the .m file to the following folder:
 C:\...\Documents\MATLAB\Examples\R2019a\arduinoio\EstimatingOrientationUsingInertialSensorFusionAndMPU9250Example